stenub/docker_alpine_spigot/README.md

 and you will find yourself comfortable with the known spigot config files.
 Edit them according to your wishes and enjoy! ;-)

-## Spigot is outdated
+## If Spigot is outdated

-If the spigot server is outdated, you can pm me/write email/open an issue on github or generate a new image by getting the Dockerfile and building an image on your own.
+If the spigot-*.jar contained in the image is outdated, you can pm me/write email/open an issue on github or generate a new image by getting the Dockerfile and building an image on your own.
 Just run

 ``` bash
 docker build -t 'your_image_name'  .